 Dollop of ketchup, steamed greens and you have yourself an epic plate of home cooked comfort-food bliss.
 Enjoy! – Nagi x

+Recipe video above.
 Meatloaf is so much more than a giant hunk of ground beef in a loaf shape.
 It should ooze with flavour, be moist and tender yet not crumble apart when sliced.
 And the caramelised glaze is the crowning glory!
-Try adding a couple of grated carrots into the mixture to bulk it up (2nd photo in post).
-Recipe VIDEO below.

 - 1 cup panko breadcrumbs (Note 1)

-- 1 kg / 2 lb beef mince (ground beef), preferably not lean
+- 1 kg / 2 lb ground beef (mince) , preferably not lean

 - 2 eggs